sjlehtin/jsnake/README.md

 jsnake
 ======

 JavaScript training project, the Snake game.
+Unfortunately not done with TDD.